 Here at the School of Justice Studies, we produce a broad body of quality work centred around subjects such as criminal behaviour, law enforcement, and criminal justice.
 Our research portfolio is both diverse and impactful - with our knowledgeable academics, professionals, and postgraduate students weighing in on the most contemporary and important issues of our times.

-Research is a central and hugely fundamental part of Criminal Justice at LJMU.
-Our experienced and knowledgeable researchers have the expertise that allow us to produce meaningful work, which ultimately feeds directly into wider policies and practice.
-Our team also often collaborates with local and national partners, as well as working with the Centre for the Study of Crime, Criminalisation and Social Exclusion at LJMU.
-There is a distinct and specific focus on the concept of ‘justice’ in its widest sense – with three definitive learning streams stemming from this:
+Research is a central and fundamental part of Criminal Justice here at LJMU.
+Our experienced and knowledgeable researchers have the expertise that allow us to produce meaningful work, which ultimately feeds directly into the conceptualisation and design of criminal justice policies and practices.
+Our team collaborates with local and national partners, as well as working with the Centre for the Study of Crime, Criminalisation and Social Exclusion at LJMU.
+There is a distinct and specific focus on the concept of ‘justice’ in the widest sense, with three definitive learning streams stemming from this:

 By studying Criminology at LJMU you will be part of an interdisciplinary centre producing world-leading research.
 Criminology lecturers are active members of the Centre for the Study of Crime, Criminalisation and Social Exclusion, a vibrant research centre that produces rigorous interdisciplinary research.